PacktWorkshops/The-Data-Visualization-Workshop/README.md

 Please note that there are no code files for Chapter 2 and hence there is no corresponding files are uploaded in this repositories.

 ## About The Data Visualization Workshop
-You already know you want to learn data visualization with Python, and a smarter way to learn is to learn by doing.
-[The Data Visualization Workshop](https://courses.packtpub.com/courses/data-visualization?utm_source=github&utm_medium=repository&utm_campaign=9781838981488&utm_term=Data%20Visualization&utm_content=The%20Data%20Visualization%20Workshop) focuses on building up your practical skills so that you can develop clear, expressive real-world charts and diagrams.
-You'll learn from real examples that lead to real results.
+Do you want to transform data into captivating images?
+Do you want to make it easy for your audience to process and understand the patterns, trends, and relationships hidden within your data?
+[The Data Visualization Workshop](https://courses.packtpub.com/courses/data-visualization?utm_source=github&utm_medium=repository&utm_campaign=9781838981488&utm_term=Data%20Visualization&utm_content=The%20Data%20Visualization%20Workshop) will guide you through the world of data visualization and help you to unlock simple secrets for transforming data into meaningful visuals with the help of exciting exercises and activities.

 ## What you will learn
-* Get to grips with fundamental concepts and conventions of data visualization
+* Understand the importance of data visualization in data science
-* Learn how to use libraries like NumPy and Pandas to index, slice, and iterate data frames
+* Implement NumPy and pandas operations on real-life datasets
+* Create captivating data visualizations using plotting libraries
-* Implement different plotting techniques to produce compelling data visualizations
+* Use advanced techniques to plot geospatial data on a map
-* Learn how you can skyrocket your Python data wrangling skills
-* Draw statistical graphics using the Seaborn and Matplotlib libraries
-* Create interactive visualizations and integrate them into any webpage
+* Integrate interactive visualizations to a webpage
+* Visualize stock prices with Bokeh and analyze Airbnb data with Plotlib

 ## Related Workshops
 If you've found this repository useful, you might want to check out some of our other workshop titles: